 What is it?

-Look at this new Porsche 911 GT3 on paper alone and you could be tempted – forgiven, indeed – to think we’ve been here before.
+Look at this new Porsche 911 GT3 on paper alone and you could be tempted – forgiven, indeed – to think we’ve been here before with Porsche.
 Meet the new boss, same as the old boss.
 Or near as makes not much difference.
 Bit heavier, bit more powerful, a lot more expensive.
 Flat six, no turbos, two pedals or three.
 Nothing to see here, move right along.

 The 4.0-litre engine has gained 10bhp and in power terms now precisely splits the difference between the 493bhp previous GT3 and its 513bhp GT3 RS sibling.
 Weight has gone up a paltry 5kg, which would have been nearer to 40kg had Porsche not gone above and beyond to keep mass under control.